awsdocs/aws-mobile-developer-guide/doc_source/how-to-lambda.rst

 .. meta::
     :description:
-        Learn how to integrate data storage offered by Amazon Lambda to your mobile app.
+        Learn how to integrate data storage offered by AWS Lambda to your mobile app.

 .. list-table::
    :widths: 1 6